juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 }
 ```

-When the `Inject` method is called on the context, either in `Start` or manually, it will scan the scene for any injectable components and inject them with the resources bound to its container.
+When the `Inject` method is called on the scene context, either in `Start` or manually, it will scan the scene for any injectable components and inject them with the resources bound to its container.

-**Note**: the `SceneDependencyContext` dependency context has a low script execution order value, so that its injection happens before others, ensuring all resources are delivered before other objects initiate their `Start` phase.

 #### Advanced